Datamine-Crypto/white-paper/docs/datamine-ecosystem-rules.md

 ## Burning FLUX

-When you burn flux to a specific address the following happens:
+When you burn FLUX to a specific address the following happens:

+- Address burned amount goes up by the amount burned
+- Global burned pool amount goes up by the amount burned to a specific address the following happens:

 - Address burned amount goes up by the amount burned
 - Global burned pool amount goes up by the amount burned